nyrahul/k8sthreatmodeling/README.md

-<< THIS REPO HAS BEEN MOVE TO https://github.com/accuknox/k8sthreatmodeling >>
+<< THIS REPO HAS BEEN MOVED TO https://github.com/accuknox/k8sthreatmodeling >>

 # K8s Threat Modeling